denvar15/DL_HW_1/README.md

 During the two weeks given to complete the homework, I tried the following methods to solve the problem:

-1. EfficientNetV2 from pytorch models (see the code in Kaggle colab at the links below) - best result 0.83,
+1. EfficientNetV2 from pytorch models (see the code in Kaggle colab at the links below + efficientnet_v2_m.ipynb) - best result 0.83,
-2. SWIN_v2 transformer from pytorch models (see the code in Kaggle colab at the links below) - best result 0.85,
+2. SWIN_v2 transformer from pytorch models (see the code in Kaggle colab at the links below + swin_v2_t 30 epochs.ipynb) - best result 0.85,
-3. ViT vit_base_patch16_224 from timm (see the code in Google colab at the links below) - best result 0.86,
+3. ViT vit_base_patch16_224 from timm (see the code in Google colab at the links below + vit_transformer.ipynb) - best result 0.86,
-4. NFNet nfnet_l0.ra2_in1k from timm (see the code in Kaggle colab at the links below) - best result 0.88,
+4. NFNet nfnet_l0.ra2_in1k from timm (see the code in Kaggle colab at the links below + nfnet 90 epochs.ipynb) - best result 0.88,
-5. ConvNeXt zoobot-encoder-convnext_tiny from zoobot (see the code in Google colab at the links below) - best result 0.89.
+5. ConvNeXt zoobot-encoder-convnext_tiny from zoobot (see the code in Google colab at the links below + final_with_text.ipynb) - best result 0.89.

 ## Methods